beltranrengifo/my-presence/README.md

 - EMAIL: The sender email used for sending notifications, ie. `test@test.com`
 - EMAIL_PASSWORD: The password of the mentioned email, ie. `1234`
-- EMAIL_SERVICE: The service used, needed for Nodemailer config, ie. `gmail`
+- EMAIL_SERVICE: The service used, needed for [Nodemailer config](https://nodemailer.com/smtp/well-known/), ie. `gmail`
 - RECIPIENTS: The email/emails, separated by commas, will receive the notifications, ie. `my-mail@test.com, my-second-mail@test.com`
 - USER_NAME: Your name, used in the notifications, ie. `John Doe`
 - WOFFU_ENDPOINT: The URL the app should point to.
 Inspect a request in your browser doing a check-in to get it, ie. `https://liferay.woffu.com/api/svc/signs/signs`
 - WOFFU_TOKEN: Your user token from Woffu.
 Inspect a request in your browser after login to get it
 - WOFFU_USER_ID: Your user id from Woffu.
 Inspect a request in your browser after login to get it

-Review & adjust the schedule settings, if needed, in `.github/workflows/presence.yml`
+Review & adjust the schedule settings, if needed, here: `.github/workflows/presence.yml`

 - Check [Crontab Guru](https://crontab.guru/) in case you need help with the cron configs.

-Modify the email content of the notification if you will in `src/mailer.js`
+Modify the email content of the notification, if you will, here: `src/mailer.js`